nvrago/Electricity-and-Magnetism-Notes/IntCalc.md

 <br>

-## 1.3.2 The Fundamental Theorem of Calculus
+## 1.3.2 The Fundamental Theorem for Gradients

-The **Fundamental Theorem of Calculus** relates the value of a function at the boundaries of an interval to the integral of its derivative over that interval.
-In vector calculus, this generalizes to several important theorems: the **Gradient Theorem**, **Stokes' Theorem**, and **Gauss's Theorem** (also known as the Divergence Theorem).

-### Gradient Theorem
 The **Gradient Theorem** relates the line integral of the gradient of a scalar field $f$ between two points $A$ and $B$ to the difference in the values of $f$ at those points:

 $$